-6. CREDIT FACILITIES
+5. CREDIT FACILITIES

-We have a revolving line of credit and had term loans with Associated Bank, National Association ("Associated Bank") that were initially entered into as of May 1, 2008.
+We have a revolving line of credit with Associated Bank, National Association ("Associated Bank") that was initially entered into as of May 1, 2008.
 Our current revolving line of credit agreement ("Credit Agreement") with Associated Bank provides up to \$5.0 million of credit.
 The Credit Agreement expires in May 2014 and bears interest at an annual rate equal to the greater of (a) 4.5% or (b) LIBOR plus 2.75%.
 Any advances are secured by inventories, accounts receivable and equipment.
 We are subject to certain financial covenants under the Credit Agreement, including minimum debt service coverage ratios, minimum cash flow coverage ratios and financial measures.
-At December 31, 2012, we had no borrowings under the Credit Agreement, and we were in compliance with all financial covenants.
+At December 31, 2013, we had no borrowings under the Credit Agreement, and we were in compliance with all financial covenants.

-7. WARRANTIES
+6. WARRANTIES